 As video conferences require finding a time where everyone is available to meet for a set length of time, they are not the preferred mode of communication for quick, one-off questions or for sharing updates/progress where no further discussion is necessary.

 (See doc on facilitating; the tips below are for participants)

 - Use the video feature – Ideally, all people are showing their faces.

 - Use your microphone – Speaking generally takes less time than chatting.
 If there is a lot of background noise, mute your microphone when you are not speaking.

-- Chat wisely – Use the chat to communicate around questions asked in the group and to ensure everyone can effectively engage.
+- Chat wisely – Use the chat to communicate around questions asked in the group and to ensure everyone can engage effectively.
 Avoid private, off-topic chats.
 Make sure comments are relevant and appropriate.

 Best Used For

-- Should you not reach someone over the phone, send a follow up email or text (instead or in addition to a voicemail).
+- Should you not reach someone over the phone, send a follow-up email or text (instead of, or in addition to, a voicemail).

 - Some video conferencing software will also allow participants without a computer and microphone to call in.
 Consider using that software instead of a phone call.

 Google Drive (Docs, Sheets, etc.).
 Chairs should ensure their committee documents are in LITA’s Google Drive folder and that ownership of the documents is assigned to firstname.lastname@example.org.